5k-mirrors/poe-live-search-manager/README.md

 You're all set.
 Enjoy your interrupt free PoE.

 Additionally [here's a modified version of Lutbot's ahk script](https://github.com/thisismydesign/poe-lutbot-ahk) where the 'Paste' option is added allowing you to hotkey sending messages from the clipboard.
 That's right.
 One click trade interaction.
-All there's left to do is wait for the invite go to the seller's hideout and accept the trade.
-Awesome, I know!
+All there's left to do is wait for the invite and accept the trade.
+I know, it's awesome!

 ## Development